10 Entry-Level IT Jobs and What You Can Do to Get Hired

 What is cloud computing?

 Requirements: Experience with programming languages.
-University courses, apprenticeships, and graduate training schemes provide pathways to this career.
+Most employers will require a bachelor’s degree in computer science, software engineering, or another programming-heavy discipline.

-Software developers (sometimes called programmers) build the systems and applications that run on computers, phones, and other devices.
+Software developers (sometimes called software engineers) build the systems and applications that run on computers, phones, and other devices.
 These programs are typically designed to allow companies or employees to perform specific tasks, like managing data or collaborating across teams.

-Many software developers have a degree in computer science or software engineering.
-You can also gain relevant experience through coursework or a boot camp, or through an apprenticeship.
+Many software developers have a bachelor’s degree in computer science or software engineering.
+You can also gain relevant experience through coursework or a bootcamp, or an internship.

 Four common software developer interview questions